 - Pulp and paper products

 Symptoms may include:

 - Severe pain in the mouth, throat, chest, or abdominal area

 - Swallowing difficulty

 Seek immediate medical help.
 DO NOT make a person throw up unless told to do so by poison control or a health care professional.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the chemical was swallowed, immediately give the person one glass of water or milk, unless instructed otherwise by a health care provider.
-Do NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.
+DO NOT give water or milk if the person is having symptoms (vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 If the person breathed in the poison, immediately move him or her to fresh air.